 Suppose that a chemical shift has been estimated by several ‘predictors’ and that each estimator can characterize in some way the ‘reliability’ of its own estimate (i.e. prediction confidence interval).

 How should one combine the various partial predictions and derive the statistical characteristics of the final outcome?
 This is a wide area of study, as there are many different special situations (contexts).
 A very naïve approach would consist in simply averaging the values.
 A weighted average using the confidence interval of each predictor would be probably a better approach.
 We have implemented a Bayesian mechanism that uses the information of the individual predicted chemical shifts (such as their distances) as well as their corresponding confidence intervals.
-A detailed description of the method is beyond the scope of this entry, but it will be published somewhere else.
+A detailed description of the method is beyond the scope of this entry, but will be published elsewhere later.

 The overall idea is illustrated in the figure below.
 Mestrelab and Modgraph predictions are executed in the background.
 Each predictor gives both chemical shifts (δ) and an estimate of its reliability (σ).
 Next, those individual values are combined together to yield a final chemical shift and reliability.